Going into hospital

 Council Tax Support is paid by your local council and you'll need to check the conditions of entitlement with them.

-You can continue to get Housing Benefit while you're in hospital for up to a year, provided your property hasn’t been let or sub-let.
+You can continue to get Housing Benefit while you're in hospital for up to a year, as long as your property hasn’t been let or sublet during that time.
 In exceptional circumstances this may be extended.
 The amount of Housing Benefit you receive may be affected when AA, DLA care component or PIP daily living component stop after 28 days.

 There are special rules for people who are terminally ill.

 If you go into a care home, your disability benefits (AA, DLA or PIP) may either continue or stop, depending on who pays your fees.

 Your benefits will continue if you: